AllnD/Google-capstone-case-study/BellaBeat Case Study.md

 I only used files which have major representation of sleep, BMI, calorie burnt and activity levels.

 ## 3. PROCESS ##
 I will be using both excel and SQL to clean data by separating string values in a cell and filtering.
-This would also allow altering the scehma in the CSV files to ensure BigQuery can import the table.
+This would also allow altering the schema in the CSV files to ensure BigQuery can import the table.
 Using BiqQuery as the RDMS, I have cleaned the data from duplicates, null values and converting string functions.
 Data cleaning process involves the following
 <ul>
 <li> Removing duplicates-Checking and removing duplicate rows and creating new tables in SQL on cleaned data